cscanlin/Super-Simple-VLOOKUP-in-Python/README.md

 vlookup takes either a string or a list as the first argument.
 It then takes a csv file from the same directory as the table array, and then a column index number to lookup on.

 The csv file is opened once each function call so the list lookup is much more efficient for looking up many things.
-Keep in mind the csv is opened EVERY time the funtion is called which could make things a bit slow if used in a loop.
+Keep in mind the csv is opened EVERY time the function is called which could make things a bit slow if used in a loop.

 It works by creating a list of lists from the csv where each row is it's own list.
 It then creates a dictionary with the first list item as the key, and the value based on the column index input.
 Finally, it returns the value as a list or string.